hoangsonww/Spot-the-Scam-AI-Job-Fraud/INSTRUCTIONS.md

 ```

 - FastAPI: <http://localhost:8000> · Next.js dashboard: <http://localhost:3000>.
-- Host directories `configs/`, `artifacts/`, `experiments/`, and `data/` are mounted for persistence.
+- Host directories `configs/`, `artifacts/`, `experiments/`, `mlruns/`, and `data/` are mounted for persistence.
 Ensure trained artifacts exist (or train inside the container) before relying on the API.
+- The stack sets `MLFLOW_TRACKING_URI=file:///app/mlruns` so containerised jobs log to the shared `mlruns/` volume.
+CORS defaults allow the bundled frontend, but override via `SPOT_SCAM_ALLOWED_ORIGINS` if you expose the API elsewhere.
 - Execute ad-hoc tasks inside the API container:

 ```bash